-If you don’t already have lender, please contact me and I would be happy to recommend several excellent lenders in the area for you to choose from.
+If you don’t already have lender, please contact us and we would be happy to recommend several excellent lenders in the area for you to choose from.

 Below you will find a brief description of the most common loan programs.
 If you have questions about a loan program or if you need help determining which program is best for you, you should contact a reputable lender.

-203K: This is an FHAloan program designed to help finance the rehabilitation and repair of run-down properties.
+This is an FHA loan program designed to help finance the rehabilitation and repair of run-down properties.
 It has been utilized as a primary tool in revitalizing run-down neighborhoods.
 The program would follow the FHA guidelines above.